makerdao/community/governance/votes/Executive vote - November 14, 2024.md

 #### Debt Write-off

 If this executive proposal passes, the outstanding debt of the RWA-003 vault will be written off by calling `cull()` on the vault's oracle.
-Prior to this `drip` will be called on the Jug to ensure that all accrued interest is accounted for.
+Prior to this, `drip()` will be called on the Jug to ensure that all accrued interest is accounted for.
 This will reduce the Surplus Buffer to cover the outstanding debt of the vault.

 Please review this [forum post](https://forum.sky.money/t/consolfreight-rwa-003-cf4-drop-default/21745/21) from Steakhouse for the particulars of the events leading to this action.